ManiacWolf/-The-Sparks-Foundation-Tasks/README.md

 ### # Task-1 : Prediction using Supervised ML (Level - Beginner)
-_Please click on the images on right side to view my solution._

 1. Predict the percentage of marks of an student based on the number of study hours.
 1. This is a simple linear regression task as it involves just 2 variables.